-An uprising by Natick cobblers nearly 160 years ago led to the biggest pre-Civil War labor strike in the United States.
-Eventually the walkout spread to 25 towns and involved about 20,000 workers.
+An uprising by Natick cobblers nearly 160 years ago helped to lead the biggest pre-Civil War labor strike in the United States.
+Eventually the walkout spread to 25 towns across New England and involved about 20,000 workers.
 Within a month the workers gave up and returned to work.

 Shoemaking was king in Natick in the mid-1800s.
 About 1,050 men and women—almost 20% of the population, and about 75% of the workforce—were employed in the shoe industry.
 However, in 1860 a “cordwainer” and his family had a tough time making ends meet.

 Shoemaking in Natick got started about 1830 as a “putting out” or “cottage industry” enterprise.
 Shoes were made by hand in the homes of workers and in “ten-footer” workshops all over town, and wagons took finished shoes to Boston.
 By 1835 the new Boston & Worcester Railroad had a station in downtown Natick—the shoe industry boomed, and supporting businesses sprang up: a tannery, the Natick Box and Board Company, and a wagon maker.

 Most Natick shoes were heavy work shoes, including the “brogan” which was purchased in large quantities by Southern planters for their slave crews.
 In 1858 a sewing machine for shoes was patented, and the shoemaking business model changed drastically.
 Machine-stitching greatly enhanced production capability, but it minimized the function and cut the pay of the shoe workers in their homes—in some cases every member of the family was employed in making shoes, and pay cuts made their situation bleak.